 Massaging does not always make the pain lessen.

 We also recommend avoiding massages if your cat has blood-clotting problems unless otherwise okayed by your vet.
-There is a small chance of increased blood clots, but it is sometimes worth it for cats that may highly benefit from massages.

 Similarly, massages should not be done over tumors or infections.
 While there is no evidence that massaging spreads these issues around, there is always a chance.